Best Taco Lasagna Recipe

 To cover or not to cover

-However, if you are worried about your lasagna getting dry or overcooking, you can certainly cover it with aluminum foil for about the first 20 minutes.
-But remove it and let it cook without the foil for the last 10 minutes, so it gets cooked through and the cheese browns.
+There are many opinions about whether to cover lasagna when baking it.
+I am on the side of those who do not cover their lasagnas.
+The lasagna will not dry out if you have the right amount of sauce, cheese, and other juicy ingredients.
+It is also a good idea to put it on the middle rack so the heat can circulate well.
+However, if you are worried about your lasagna top overcooking, cover it with aluminum foil for about 20 minutes.
+But remove it and let it cook without the foil for the last 10 minutes so it gets cooked and the cheese browns.

 Recipe Variations: